-TO: Housing Authority/Section 8 Program/Landlord

-DATE:

-I am, or my household member is, a victim of domestic violence, dating violence, stalking or sexual assault.
+TO: Housing Authority/Section 8 Program/Landlord FROM: Name: Address: DATE: I am, or my household member is, a victim of domestic violence, dating violence, stalking or sexual assault.
 The Violence Against Women Reauthorization Act (VAWA) of 2013, Pub.
 L. 113-4 (March 2013), applies to me.

-I cannot:

-$\hfill\square$ have my housing application denied for reasons related to the abuse or assault

-$\hfill\square$ be evicted for not paying for damage caused by an abuser

-\Box have my lease terminated for reasons related to the abuse or assault

-\Box be evicted for reasons related to the abuse or assault \Box be treated differently than others based on the abuse or assault

-The reasons for your actions against me are the result of the domestic violence, dating violence, stalking or sexual assault that has happened to me or my household member.

-Please, apply my VAWA rights:

-\Box when reviewing my application

-\Box when reviewing an alleged lease violation

-$\hfill\square$ and take the bill for damages caused by abuser or attacker off my account

-$\hfill\square$ and take my abuser or attacker off my lease and make a new lease agreement with me

-\Box when considering termination of my lease

-\Box when considering evicting me

-\Box and transfer me to another subsidized unit

-$\hfill\square$ and give me new Section 8 Voucher papers to move

-$\hfill\square$ and give me new Section 8 Voucher papers to port my Voucher out of your program to a new location

-$\hfill\square$ and recalculate my rent immediately because my income decreased due to domestic violence or sexual assault.

-\Box to (other)

-Please contact me for information that you need in order to provide me with my VAWA rights.
+I cannot: □ have my housing application denied for reasons related to the abuse or assault □ be evicted for not paying for damage caused by an abuser □ have my lease terminated for reasons related to the abuse or assault □ be evicted for reasons related to the abuse or assault □ be treated differently than others based on the abuse or assault The reasons for your actions against me are the result of the domestic violence, dating violence, stalking or sexual assault that has happened to me or my household member.
+Please, apply my VAWA rights: ☐ when reviewing my application ☐ when reviewing an alleged lease violation □ and take the bill for damages caused by abuser or attacker off my account □ and take my abuser or attacker off my lease and make a new lease agreement with me □ when considering termination of my lease □ when considering evicting me and transfer me to another subsidized unit □ and give me new Section 8 Voucher papers to move $\hfill\Box$ and give me new Section 8 Voucher papers to port my Voucher out of your program to a new location ☐ and recalculate my rent immediately because my income decreased due to domestic violence or sexual assault. ☐ to (other) Please contact me for information that you need in order to provide me with my VAWA rights.
 Please do not give out the information in this notice to anyone, especially my abuser, without my written permission.

-(Signature)
+(Signature) (keep a copy of this notice for your own records)

-Tena int's name Request for Informal/Formal Conference wit h the PHA
+Request for Informal/Formal Conference with the PHA

-Tena ant's addre ss:

-Date e:
+Tenant's name:

+Tenant's address:

+Date:

-To: E Executive [Director of Housing Authority
+To: Executive Director of Housing Authority

-Addr ress:
+Address

 Dear Executive Director:

-l am aski ng for an informal conference for the following reasons and/or problems:
+I am asking for an informal conference for the following reasons and/or problems:

-c IR

-On I had an informal conference to discuss theI date of informal conference)following problems:
+OR On I had an informal conference to discuss the (date of informal conference) following problems:

-l am not satisfied with the result of the informal conference because:
+I am not satisfied with the result of the informal conference because:

-So I am a sking for a formal grievance hearing to resolve this problem.
+So I am asking for a formal grievance hearing to resolve this problem.

-Your s truly, (print name)
+Yours truly, (pr rint name)

-(Signatur 2)

-Education for Justice A project of the Minnesota Legal Services Coalition www.mnlegalservices.org
+Education for Justice

+A project of the Minnesota Legal Services Coalition

+www.mnlegalservices.org